-Safer recruitment practice as laid out in KCSIE 2021 Part 3, is adhered to in terms of scrutinising applicants and DBS Checks, appropriate to the level required for the role.
+Safer recruitment practice as laid out in KCSIE (2020 Part 3) is adhered to in terms of scrutinising applicants and DBS Checks, appropriate to the level required.
+For this we use the Department for Education's (DfE) separate statutory guidance on supervision and regulated activity.